 1. Add More Backdrops

-An appealing aspect of jumping games that we didn't include in ours is the prospect of discovering new zones.
+An appealing aspect of jumping games that we didn't include in ours is the prospect of discovering new zones or levels.
 If you've ever played the popular jumping game, 'Jelly Jump,' you might recall that that background isn't always the same color.
 Perhaps you can incorporate that concept into this game as well.
 Maybe you choose a new backdrop every time the game starts, or, better yet, change the backdrop as the score goes up, and the player makes it farther than they did before!

 2. Power-Ups!